A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Proof of Theorem

 where $\bm{x} ^{\epsilon}_{t - \bm{c} \epsilon} = \big( (x ^{\epsilon}_{t - c_1 \epsilon})_1 , ..., (x ^{\epsilon}_{t - c_i \epsilon})_i , ..., (x ^{\epsilon}_{t - c_m \epsilon})_m \big) ^T$.
 In integral form, this equation becomes

-In the limit as $\epsilon\rightarrow0$, we expect the second and the third terms of the right hand side of equation (\ref{eq:PreParts}) to converge to the analogous terms of the limiting equation (\ref{limiting equation}).
+In the limit as $\epsilon\rightarrow0$, we expect the second and the third terms on the right-hand side of equation (\ref{eq:PreParts}) to converge to the analogous terms of the limiting equation (\ref{limiting equation}).
 In addition, $\epsilon \bm{y}^\epsilon$ goes to zero as $\epsilon\rightarrow 0$, as we will show later (see Lemma~\ref{lemma:stochasticconvolution}).
-Because of this, one might expect the last term of the right hand side to converge to zero as well.
+Because of this, one might expect the last term of the right-hand side to converge to zero as well.
 This is the case when $\bm{\sigma}(\bm{x})=\bm{\sigma}$ is a constant function.
-For non-constant $\bm{\sigma}(\bm{x})$, in order to be able to apply Lemma~1 directly the process $\epsilon \bm{y} ^\epsilon$ would have to satisfy Condition~1.
+For non-constant $\bm{\sigma}(\bm{x})$, in order to be able to apply Lemma \ref{theorem:KP} directly the process $\epsilon \bm{y} ^\epsilon$ would have to satisfy Condition \ref{condition}.
 This is not the case, nor is it true for any family of colored noise processes which converge to white noise (see \cite{kurtz91}).